-Fig. 2 shows the measurement concept.
-During STM topography measurement, scanning is interrupted on the grid points and measurement mode is switched between the current measurement mode (STM) and the potential measurement mode (STP).
-In this study, the sample was a sheet of ~10 μ m thick graphite.
+The potential mapping could be distributed on the STM topography image as below.
+During STM topography measurement, scanning is interrupted on the grid points on the image and measurement mode is switched between the current measurement mode (STM) and the potential measurement mode (STP).
+In this study, the sample was a sheet of ~2 μ m thick graphite.
 Potential gradient in parallel to the bias current was confirmed with a few tens of microvolt resolution on the topographic image.
 Details will be reported on the presentation.